PawanEpisode/EASYWAY--AI-Powered-App/README.md

 - Installed mongodb and mongoose for database management
 - a folder called **database** created inside lib folder of root, inside dataabse, the root file is mongoose.ts setting up the connection from database, also implemented cached connecton check.
 - Created models for our database of the application- image, user, transaction
+- Using Server Actions, when creating user, we sync Clerks user data to our backend using something known as webhook
+- CRUD functionality for user actions meaning creating , viewing , updating and deleting users
 ## Getting Started

 First, run the development server: